Welcome to SAGT 2019

 Industrial application works and position papers presenting novel ideas, issues, challenges and directions are also welcome.

-Submissions must be prepared in LNCS style and are limited to at most 14 pages.
+Submissions must be prepared in LNCS style and are limited to at most 14 pages (including title page, but excluding references).
 Additional material can be added in a clearly marked appendix.
 For detailed guidelines, see submission instructions.

 It is expected that every accepted paper will be presented at the symposium by one of the authors.